 - She has quite a few extra lines with her "Track and Field" or "Sprinter" skins, such as saying "And she's back in the race!" upon respawning or "False start!" while using Recall.

 - Her "Jingle" skin also has a few extra lines, such as singing "Dashing through the snow!" while using Blink and saying "I think I heard some "slay" bells!" while landing a final blow.

-- Beware the Nice Ones: While Tracer is a Nice Girl through and through, she's capable of being very cold, especially if the person is a straight up Card-Carrying Villain.
+- Beware the Nice Ones: While Tracer is a Nice Girl inside and out, she's capable of being very cold, especially if the person she's talking to is a straight-up Card-Carrying Villain.
 This pre-game interaction with Sombra pretty much says it all:Sombra: Sometimes I get these headaches after using my translocator...
 You wouldn't know anything about that, would you?

 Tracer: Wouldn't be a problem if you just disappear forever.